 - 1. Represents the most subordinated claim in liquidation of the Indian operations of the bank. - 2.
 Entitled to a claim on the residual assets which is proportional to its share of paid up capital, after all senior claims have been repaid in liquidation (i.e. has an unlimited and variable claim, not a fixed or capped claim). - 3.
 Principal is perpetual and never repaid outside of liquidation (except with the approval of RBI). - 4.
-Distributions to the Head Office of the bank are paid out of distributable items.
-The level of distributions is not in any way tied or linked to the amount paid up at issuance and is not subject to a contractual cap (except to the extent that a bank is unable to pay distributions that exceed the level of distributable items).
-As regards 'distributable items', it is clarified that: the dividend on common shares/ equity will be paid out of current year's profit only. - 5.
+Distributions to the Head Office of the bank are paid out of distributable items (retained earnings included).
+The level of distributions is not in any way tied or linked to the amount paid up at issuance and is not subject to a contractual cap (except to the extent that a bank is unable to pay distributions that exceed the level of distributable items). - 5.
 Distributions to the Head Office of the bank are paid only after all legal and contractual obligations have been met and payments on more senior capital instruments have been made.
 This means that there are no preferential distributions, including in respect of other elements classified as the highest quality issued capital. - 6.
-This capital takes the first and proportionately greatest share of any losses as they occur. - 7.
+This capital takes the first and proportionately greatest share of any losses as they occur101. - 7.
 It is clearly and separately disclosed in the bank's balance sheet.